McIntosh-Lab/tvb_demo/README.md

 9. Back in your original Terminal instance, you should still be in `~/TVB` or `/home/USERNAME/TVB`.
 Move into the newly uploaded `virtual_ageing` directory with `cd virtual_ageing`.

 10. Run `module load scipy-stack`.
+If `python --version` does not show 3.7.7 then run `module load python/3.7.7` as well.

 11. Activate the virtual_aging_brain Python environment again with `. ~/TVB/virtual_aging_brain/env/bin/activate`.